-IEEE 802.15.8 shall support the coexistence of PDs used for different applications as well as devices compliant with other specifications in the same spectrum.
+IEEE 802.15.8 shall support the coexistence of PDs used for different applications.

 Requirements for high layer and infrastructure interaction

 IEEE 802.15.8 may be able to interact with higher layers to access suitable infrastructure, if it exists, e.g. to facilitate the set up and maintenance of communication.